-These appointments give Dr. Skowron and Dr. Salari an opportunity to thoroughly evaluate the state of your oral health.
+These appointments give Dr. Skowron and Dr. Curtin an opportunity to thoroughly evaluate the state of your oral health.
 They also help us identify any potential issues and provide treatment before they develop into something more severe.

 Explore our guide to learn exaclty what takes place during a dental hygiene appointment.

 We’ll begin your appointment by taking x-rays of your entire mouth.
 In the interest of your health and safety, we use digital x-rays at our practice.
 These devices reduce your exposure to radiation by 80%.

 In addition to being safer, digital x-rays allow us to examine your smile in greater detail.
 This helps Dr. Skowron and Dr. Curtin to pinpoint cavities, abscesses, and other issues that could threaten your health.

 One of our hygienists will use our specialized dental tools to remove plaque from your teeth and gums, protecting your smile from cavities.
 Even if you practice excellent oral hygiene at home, these cleanings are still necessary to prevent decay from spreading through your mouth.

 We’ll also clean and polish each of your teeth so you leave our office with a healthy, sparkling smile.

 After our hygienist has thoroughly cleaned your teeth, Dr. Skowron or Dr. Curtin will go over the results of your x-ray and thoroughly examine your teeth and gums.
 If you’re experiencing any pain or discomfort, they’ll address your concerns and find an ideal solution.